MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 In the Jukebox Web App, .m3u playlists do not show up as individual files.
 In order to assign a playlist to a card, do the following:

-1. [Follow the steps above](#using-m3u-playlist-in-jukebox) to add a playlist to your Jukebox (make sure you have created individual folders).
+1. [Follow the steps above](#using-m3u-playlists-in-jukebox) to add a playlist to your Jukebox (make sure you have created individual folders).
-1. In the Web App, open `Cards` tab and click the `+` button to add a new card.
+1. Open the `Cards` tab in the Web App and click on the `+` button to add a new card.
 1. As a Jukebox action, select "Play music", then select "Select music".
-1. Next (in your your `Library` view), select the `Folder` view in the top right corner.
+1. In the `Library` view, select the `Folder` view located in the top right corner.
 1. Browse to the folder you created (representing your playlist) and click on it.

 You are essentially assigning a folder (just like any other conventional folder) to your card representing the content of your playlist.